 - Simple syrup (½ cup granulated cane sugar to one cup water, if desired)

-Combine the pineapple juice, water and any simple syrup (if you wish to sweeten it).
+- Combine the pineapple juice, water and any simple syrup (if you wish to sweeten it).
 Stir well and refrigerate until well-chilled, about an hour.
-Serve cold.
-Keeps in the refrigerator for 3-4 days.